Skip to main content

 Read the job description and build two lists: required skills (tools, technologies, methodologies, qualifications listed under 'Requirements') and preferred skills (listed under 'Nice to Have' or 'Preferred').
 Note any terms that appear more than once — repetition signals weighting.
 Then map each item against your actual experience: what you have, what you can demonstrate with evidence, and what you genuinely lack.
 Only the first two groups go into your CV.

 This is the highest-impact step.
 You are not changing what you did — you are describing it using the same terminology as the job description.
 If the JD says 'cross-functional stakeholder management' and your bullet says 'worked with different teams', rewrite it.
 If the JD says 'data-driven decision making' and you have an example of exactly that, use the phrase.
-The underlying experience is unchanged; the language now matches.
+The underlying experience is unchanged; the language now matches the keyword model the ATS built from the JD.

 Add a skills section that mirrors the JD

-Place a concise Skills section near the top of your CV (below your summary, above your experience) or immediately after your experience section.
-List the hard skills, tools, and methodologies from your keyword map — only those you can genuinely demonstrate.
+Place a concise Skills section near the top of your CV — below your summary, above your experience — or immediately after your experience section.
+List the hard skills, tools, and methodologies from your keyword map, using only those you can genuinely demonstrate.
 Use exact terms from the JD: 'Salesforce CRM' not 'CRM software', 'Google Analytics 4' not 'web analytics'.
-Keep it to 10–15 items maximum.
-A bloated skills list looks like keyword stuffing.
+Keep it to 10–15 items.
+A bloated skills list reads as keyword stuffing to both the ATS and the recruiter.

 Update your professional summary

-Write a 3–4 sentence summary at the top of your CV that incorporates the top three keywords from the job description naturally.
-The summary should: state your role and years of experience, reference the primary skill or function the role requires, and signal one quantified achievement relevant to the position.
-Rewrite this from scratch for each application — a summary that reads as generic provides no keyword value and no persuasive value.
+Write a 3–4 sentence summary that incorporates the top three keywords from the job description naturally.
+Sentence 1: your role title and years of experience.
+Sentence 2: the primary skill or function the role requires.
+Sentence 3: one quantified achievement relevant to the position.
+Rewrite this from scratch for every application.
+A generic summary provides no keyword value and no persuasive value — it is the first thing the ATS parses and the first thing a recruiter reads.

 Do a final keyword gap check